rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 Before we begin, let’s talk about what using the pool should look like.
 When trying to design code, writing the client interface first can really help guide your design.
-Write the API of the code so that it's structured in the way you’d want to call it, then implement the functionality within that structure, rather than implementing the functionality then designing the public API.
+Write the API of the code so that it’s structured in the way you’d want to call it, then implement the functionality within that structure, rather than implementing the functionality then designing the public API.